efinicke/irc/README.md

                     if timeout is -1, the function will block indefinitely until an event occurs if timeout is 0, the function will return immediately without waiting returns an int value
-                    if function successful and one or more avents occured, it returns the number of events stored in the events array if function successful and timeout expired, it returns 0 if function unsuccesful, it returns -1 and sets the rrno global variable to indicate the error
+                    if function successful and one or more events occured, it returns the number of events stored in the events array if function successful and timeout expired, it returns 0 if function unsuccesful, it returns -1 and sets the errno global variable to indicate the error

         ex: monitoring a file descriptor for data to beom available for reading
             #include <sys/epoll.h>